diegueins680/trader/README.md

 Optional live-bot status snapshots (keeps `/bot/status` data across restarts):
 - Set `TRADER_BOT_STATE_DIR` to a writable directory (writes `bot-state-<symbol>.json`; set empty to disable)
 - When unset, defaults to `TRADER_STATE_DIR/bot` (if set) or `.tmp/bot` (local only).
+- When S3 persistence is enabled, the API serves local snapshots first and only falls back to S3 when local data is missing.

 Optional optimizer combo persistence (keeps `/optimizer/combos` data across restarts/deploys):
 - Set `TRADER_OPTIMIZER_COMBOS_DIR` to a writable directory (writes `top-combos.json`)